ncatlab/nlab-content/pages/0/4/5/2/2540/content.md

 Recall that an object $X$ in a [[smooth topos]] is called a [[microlinear space]] if, essentially, the [[tangent bundle]] $p_{T X} : X^D \to X$ has a fiberwise $R$-linear structure.

-In oparticular for $X$ microlinear, there is therefore an action
+For $X$ microlinear, there is therefore in oparticular an action

 $$
   X^D \times R \to X^D